YelloNox/YouTube-UnBlock/README.md

 ---
 - Some Bugs
 - Playlists are broken (currently)
+- Timestamps do not work.
+The video reverts to the beginning.

 ## Exceptions
 This script will not run if a block is not detected.
 If no block appears, YouTube continues as normal.